Scaling and local limits of Baxter permutations and bipolar orientations through coalescent-walk processes: Scaling limits of coalescent-walk processes

-Let us remark that since Brownian excursions are semimartingales \cite[Exercise 3.11]{revuz2013continuous}, it makes sense to consider stochastic integrals against such processes, so the SDE in \cref{eq:flow_SDE} driven by $\conti W_e$ is well-defined.
+Let us remark that since Brownian excursions are semimartingales \cite[Exercise XII.4.9]{revuz2013continuous}, it makes sense to consider stochastic integrals against such processes, so the SDE in \cref{eq:flow_SDE} driven by $\conti W_e$ is well defined.
 We can also transport existence and uniqueness of strong solutions from \cref{thm:ext_and_uni} using absolute continuity arguments as follows.